My Case Against Stock Ratings. More discoveries.

 Yes, as CEO of a public company, you should be transparent, yet, this "transparency" is a vague word.
 When the stock analysts ask the questions, the CEO is smart enough to answer the way he chooses.

-My point is that even when the analysts have been reading all official statements from a company, extracting the numbers, and talking to the company's management, there is no way they know exactly what is going on in the company now and will happen with the company in the future.
+My point is that even when the analysts have been reading all official statements from a company, extracting the numbers, and talking to the company's management, there is no way they know exactly what is going on in the company now and what will happen with the company in the future.

 This is a reason why the stock analysts are mostly wrong in their estimates.